Lcchy/gisele/README.md

 ### Steps:

 - Big refactor: Add a note_ref_buffer, that is the one being actually played.
-Instead of of a thousand conditions
+Instead of of a thousand conditions SEE (refactor_event_buffer).
+TODO do not use refs, just duplicate the notes
 - Add random deviations from Vec<Event> base: add gen_rand_note() in jack_process
 - Give random params like note_len etc a non uniform probability
 - Introduce cells/flows: randomness functions that can be used for deviation or base, harm or rythm: